PabloLabriola/moderation-raven-pack/README.md

 ## Build

-To build the entire project: ./gradlew build (compile the code, generate the documentation and run the test)
+To build the entire project: ./gradlew build (compile the code, generate the documentation and run the tests)

 To start application execute: ./gradlew bootRun